rtic-scope/.github/profile/README.md

 ## Limitations
 As of v0.3.0, RTIC Scope supports RTIC v1.0.0.
-Support for other real-time operating systems is not planned.
+Support for other real-time operating systems is not planned as implied by the project name; such a project would warrant functionality of RTIC Scope to merge into a larger project.
+Interested in adapting RTIC Scope for other RTOSs?
+Feel free to contact me.

-For a more general tool, see [orbuculum](https://github.com/orbcode/orbuculum).
+For a more general tool that is not limited to RTIC, see [orbuculum](https://github.com/orbcode/orbuculum).

 ## Roadmap
 See [the project milestones](https://github.com/rtic-scope/cargo-rtic-scope/milestones).